Gospel Reading: Mark 9:2-10

 The Lord wants to share his glory with each of us

 The Lord Jesus not only wants us to see his glory - he wants to share this glory with us.
-And Jesus shows us the way to the Father's glory: follow me - obey my words - take the path I have chosen for you and you will receive the blessings of my Father's kingdom - your name will be written in heaven.
+And Jesus shows us the way to the Father's glory: follow me - obey my words - take the path I have chosen for you and you will receive the glory and blessings of my Father's kingdom - your names will be written in heaven (Luke 10:20).

 Stay awake spiritually - Don't miss God's glory and action

 Luke's Gospel account tells us that while Jesus was transfigured, Peter, James, and John were asleep (Luke 9:32)!
 Upon awakening they discovered Jesus in glory along with Moses and Elijah.
 How much do we miss of God's glory and action because we are asleep spiritually?
-There are many things which can keep our minds asleep to the things of God: Mental lethargy and the "unexamined life" can keep us from thinking things through and facing our doubts and questions.
-The life of ease can also hinder us from considering the challenging or disturbing demands of Christ.
+There are many things which can keep our minds asleep to the things of God: Mental lethargy and the "unexamined life" can keep us from thinking things through and facing our doubts and questions in the light of Christ's truth.
+The life of ease can also hinder us from considering the challenging or disturbing demands of Christ to forsake all for him and his kingdom.
 Prejudice can make us blind to something new the Lord may have for us.
 Even sorrow can be a block until we can see past it to the glory of God.

-Are you spiritually awake?
+How spiritually awake are you to Christ's presence and word of life for you?
 Peter, James, and John were privileged witnesses of the glory of Christ.
 We, too, as disciples of Christ are called to be witnesses of his glory.
 We all, with unveiled face, beholding the glory of the Lord, are being changed into his likeness from one degree of glory to another; for this comes from the Lord who is the Spirit (2 Corinthians 3:18).
 The Lord wants to reveal his glory to us, his beloved disciples.
-Do you seek his presence with faith and reverence?
+Do you seek his presence with expectant faith, reverence, and willing obedience?

 "Lord Jesus, keep me always alert and awake to you, to your word, your action, and your daily presence in my life.
 Let me see your glory."